-Playa Sonrisa : An affordable Nudist Resort In Mexico
+Why You Should Visit Playa Sonrisa Nudist Resort In Mexico

-A few steps away from our door, the sea could easily occupy an entire day with skinny-dipping, snorkeling, kayaking, fishing, or simply curling up in the sun with a book.
+A few steps away from our door, the sea could easily occupy an entire day with skinny-dipping, snorkeling, kayaking, fishing, or simply curling up with a book while sunbathing naked on the beach.
 Just beyond their dock are miniature coral reefs to discover with angel fish, lobsters, and a slew of other kinds of little tropical sea creatures.